bjuppa/twbs-blade-testenv/readme.md

 2. In the project directory, run `composer create-project` to create a default `.env` file.
 3. Edit your `.env` file to configure your development environment to your liking
 4. Set up the site to be served by a webserver - preferable in your [Homestead.yaml file](http://laravel.com/docs/5.1/homestead#configuring-homestead).
-5. Install the repo version in the project directory `composer install fewagency/twbs-blade --prefer-source`

 [Configure PhpStorm](https://github.com/fewagency/best-practices/blob/master/Configure%20PhpStorm%20for%20Laravel%20project.md) if relevant.

+### Set up git repo for twbs-blade
+Install the repo version in the project directory (you may need to delete `vendor/fewagency/twbs-blade` first)
+> composer install fewagency/twbs-blade --prefer-source

+Go to the package directory
+> cd vendor/fewagency/twbs-blade

+Do one git fetch to store in remotes/origin
+> git fetch origin